 My secret weapon?
 Start early.

 There's also something to be said for living with a piece of music for a while; living with the text, the melodies, the meaning behind it.
-Rather than simply reading the notes and words on the page, I think singing something for several weeks helps us internalize it better and sing from the heart.
+Rather than simply reading the notes and words on the page, I think singing something for several weeks helps you internalize it better and sing from the heart.

 My Step-By-Step Process for Rehearsing a New Anthem

 I start by spending some time studying the new anthem on my own - playing, singing, and studying the score.
 I usually work through the following checklist: